rxliuli/joplin-utils/README.md

 ## Release Notes

+### 0.1.3

+-Click the note to switch to the corresponding directory -Only keep the shortcut keys for rename and delete -Fixed the problem that the cursor was forced to transfer to the editor after clicking the note (not completely resolved)

 ### 0.1.2

 - When activating Joplin for vscode, first call the ping interface once, if it fails, add obvious error message